 June 12, 2016

 I like reading and listening to David Brooks.
 I don’t agree with everything he says, but at least he has common sense and integrity and he writes well.
 His arguments are also interesting when analyzed from a Luhmannian perspective.
-In his June 10 New York Times column titled “The Unity Illusion,” Brooks criticizes Paul Ryan, who is supporting a man he acknowledges to be a racist.
+In his June 10 New York Times column titled “The Unity Illusion,” Brooks criticizes Paul Ryan, who is supporting a man (Trump) he acknowledges to be a racist.
 Ryan apparently believes that anyone would be a better president than a Democrat.
 Just take any random person off the street and, as long they are call themselves a Republican, then they would be better than a Democratic president.
 Brooks demonstrates the absurdity of this kind of thinking.

 Brooks’s thinking is grounded in the assumption that Enlightenment ethics should ground modern society.
 He argues that Ryan’s line of thinking is